 For a single company managing this data is prohibitively expensive, for the community of tens of millions of users doing so is a trivially small amount of effort.
 So here's my suggested solution to all these problems: Crowdsource it.
 Let the users mark different versions of albums and songs as duplicates of each other and possibly vote for which one should be the preferred version.
 The user would simply paste in the links to other songs or albums into a "Report duplicate" function on a song or album.
 This would remove the immense burden of managing this data from Spotify employees and, if voting is implemented, makes it very hard for users to complain about which version is preferred.
 It would be a democratic process among all the users.

 I think that solving this problem first could be a huge competitive advantage.
 I have already posted this as a suggestion to Tidal as well.
 Please get moving on this Spotify if you think it a good idea, or you might miss the boat.

-Your idea has been submitted a while ago but unfortunately hasn't gathered enough kudos.
-In order to keep an overview of the active ideas in this forum, we will close this idea for now.
-However, this does not mean that your idea has been declined by Spotify.
+Your Idea has been submitted a while ago, and unfortunately hasn't gathered enough votes (180 votes within 6 months) to keep it active in the Exchange.
+Be sure to know that this does not mean that your Idea has been declined by Spotify.

 If you still feel strongly about your suggestion, we encourage you to keep sharing your Idea to give it a chance to gain more votes.